lisa-ann/homework/README.md

   - Pricing Options (GET: https://api.myjson.com/bins/17oy7)

 ##### 2. Responsive (Recommended for Senior UI Engineer Applicants)
-You may choose to make the application responsive.
+You may choose to make the application responsive, however there are no designs for the responsive layout.

 # Help!
 Should you stumble into any questions during your quest, feel free tor reach out to your recruiter or dev contact.
 There are no stupid questions!